TechLabs-Ruhr/solar-score/README.md

 ### Source
 Please clone this repository using "https://github.com/TechLabs-Dortmund/solar-score.git" onto your computer.

+###OS

+At the moment our project only works with Windows as an OS.

 ### Python
 Make sure to install the python package manager [Anaconda](https://www.anaconda.com/products/distribution).
 Now you can create a new environment from `environment.yml` lying in the `interface` folder as described [here](https://github.com/TechLabs-Dortmund/solar-score/wiki/How-to-import-the-Python-packages)